cypress-io/cypress-documentation/source/api/cypress-api/cookies.md

 You can use `Cypress.Cookies.preserveOnce()` to preserve cookies through multiple tests.

-There are *likely* better ways to do this, but this isn't well documented at the Moment.js.
+There are *likely* better ways to do this, but this isn't well documented at the moment.
 Every application is different and there is no one-size-fits-all solution.
 For the moment, if you're using session-based cookies, this method will work.

 ```javascript
 describe('Dashboard', function () {